Patrick Stewart: Beliefs, causes, and interests

-Stewart is a lifelong supporter of his local football club Huddersfield Town A.F.C.
+Stewart is a lifelong supporter of his local football club Huddersfield Town.
 He was at Wembley Stadium in 2017 when the club won promotion to the top division for the first time since 1972.
 Since 2010, he has been president of Huddersfield Town Academy, the club's project for identifying and developing young talent.

-In an interview with American Theatre, he said, "From time to time, I have fantasies of becoming a concert pianist.
+In an interview with American Theatre, he said: "From time to time, I have fantasies of becoming a concert pianist.
 I've been lucky enough through the years to work very closely with the great Emanuel Ax.
 I've said to him that if I could switch places with anyone it would be with him."

-In 2015, Stewart defended the Belfast-based Christian bakers that were penalised for discrimination after refusing to bake a cake with words reading, "Support Gay Marriage".
+In 2015, Stewart defended the Belfast-based Christian bakers who were penalised for discrimination after refusing to bake a cake with words reading, "Support Gay Marriage".
 Stewart, on his Facebook profile, said that while he was still opposed to organised religion, "It was not because it was a gay couple that they objected, it was not because they were celebrating some sort of marriage or an agreement between them.
 It was the actual words on the cake they objected to.
 Because they found the words offensive.
 I would support their rights to say 'No, this is personally offensive to my beliefs, I will not do it.'"
 The Christian bakers ultimately won in a landmark Supreme Court decision for the United Kingdom, almost simultaneously with a similar case in the United States.

-Stewart is an avid car enthusiast, and is regularly seen at Silverstone during British Grand Prix weekends.
+Stewart is an avid car enthusiast and is regularly seen at Silverstone during British Grand Prix weekends.
 He conducted the podium interview with the top three finishers in the 2017 Canadian Grand Prix.
 On a 2003 appearance on Top Gear, he set a lap time of 1 minute and 50 seconds on the "Star in a Reasonably Priced Car" feature.
 He holds a Motorsport UK competition licence and competed in the 2012 Silverstone Classic Celebrity Challenge race, finishing ninth, 3 m 02.808 s behind winner Kelvin Fletcher.
-During 2012, Stewart met his racing hero Stirling Moss for the BBC Two documentary Racing Legends.
+In 2012, Stewart met his racing hero Stirling Moss for the BBC Two documentary Racing Legends.

-Stewart is a fan of the Beavis and Butt-Head television series from Mike Judge.
+Stewart is a fan of the animated television series Beavis and Butt-Head.